SydPewer/javesbot/README.md

 <h2> ⚜ Credits ⚜ </h2>

-Special Thanks To Our contributors @Changed_With_Time , @Royal_King7 & our hard working Team members.
+Special Thanks To Our contributors @Changed_With_Time , @SydPewer & our hard working Team members.